dojo/framework/src/stores/README.md

 #### ImmutableState

-An implementation of the `MutableState` interface that leverages [ImmutableJS](https://github.com/immutable-js/immutable-js) under the hood is provided as an example.
-This implementation may provide better performance if there are frequent, deep updates to the store's state, but this should be tested and verified before switching to this implementation.
+An implementation of the `MutableState` interface that leverages [Immutable](https://github.com/immutable-js/immutable-js) under the hood is provided as an example.
+This implementation may provide better performance if there are frequent, deep updates to the store's state, but performance should be tested and verified for your app before switching to this implementation.

 ## Middleware